-Oregon continues to work diligently at implementing its capacity development strategy which has recently been revised to include asset management implementation.
-One of the major keys to success has been the integration of capacity-building elements into day-to-day Drinking Water Services (DWS) activities.
+Oregon continues to work diligently at implementing its capacity development strategy which has been revised to include asset management implementation.
+One of the major keys to success has been the integration of capacity-building elements into day-to-day DWS activities.

 As discussed in detail below, Oregon's capacity development strategy focuses on four areas: capacity assessment, information and communication services, training, and outreach.